MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Campaign.md

 [Stats](Stats.md)|The campaign's performance data.

 ## <a name="isenabled"></a>isEnabled
-Returns a Boolean value that determines whether this campaign is enabled.
+Returns a Boolean value that indicates whether this campaign is enabled.

 ### Returns
 |Type|Description|